 Too tired to cook?
 Too busy?
 Just don’t feel like it?
 I get it.
 Most of us need a break from cooking every once in a while.
 But if once in a while has turned into several nights a week, and you’re stopping at McDonald’s, ordering a pizza, or picking up Vietnamese instead, it’s going to start taking a toll on your heart-health, if it hasn’t already.

-The good news is, there’s a middle ground between Subway and gourmet from scratch!
-Hit the grocery store instead of Boston Pizza.
-You can restock fresh fruit and veggies while you’re there, and put some real food on the table in about ten minutes or less.
+The good news is, there’s a middle ground between fast food and gourmet from scratch!
+Think grocery run instead of takeout.
+You can restock fresh fruit and veggies while you’re there, and put some food on the table in about ten minutes or less.
 Your heart and wallet will thank you.

 If you’re seriously not up for cooking.
 At all.

 Grocery stores are happy to meet this need.
 Some have gotten quite creative with their offerings, but you should at least be able to find these just about everywhere:

 - Rotisserie chicken.
 Pair it with a salad from the deli or a bagged salad from the produce section.
 Not quite enough food for you?
 Add a pre-cooked whole grain, like this brown rice.
 But dodge the seasoned rice-in-a-box, which can add upwards of 1000mg of sodium.

 Compare to fast food: A 100g serving of rotisserie chicken has about 300mg sodium (sometimes less), the bagged salad might add another 300mg, depending on the ingredients, and this rice has next to none.
 A similar salad at Subway will be about 1100mg of sodium.
 And this way, you can use the leftover chicken for lunches all week.